Environment-Assisted Generation of Non-Gaussian Wavepacket Quantum States

-\textit{Summary.---} We have demonstrated a deterministic and hardware-efficient method to generate propagating Schrödinger cat states from superconducting circuits.
+\textit{Summary---} We have demonstrated a deterministic and hardware-efficient method for generating propagating Schrödinger cat states using superconducting circuits.
 By engineering two- and four-photon loss, we have shown that it is possible to produce high-fidelity two- and four-component cat states in single traveling wave packet modes.
-The driving pulse together with the nonlinear coupling to the lossy buffer mode control the formation of the quantum state as it is gradually released to the waveguide.
+The driving pulse, together with the nonlinear coupling to the lossy buffer mode, controls the formation of the quantum state as it is gradually released to the waveguide.
 We have shown that by applying a proper linear or quadratic drive with a time-dependent profile, simultaneously with the $n$-photon drive, we can also produce high-fidelity cat qubit superposition states, which are essential for applications in quantum communication and computing.

 Our calculations show that the emission from the buffer mode is well approximated by a single wave packet mode coherent state.
 This implies that the system is always in an eigenstate of the buffer mode jump operator $\sqrt\gamma \hat{b}$, and hence the state evolution is governed exclusively by the no-jump dynamics, cf. the non-Hermitian Hamiltonian.
 This is why we benefit directly from the $(2n)^{th}$ order non-Hermitian term $\propto i\hat{a}^{\dagger n}\hat{a}^n$, arising from the lower order interaction $\propto (\hat{a}^n \hat{b}^\dagger + \hat{a}^{\dagger n} \hat{b})$ to the buffer mode.
 As an important application of our proposal, we studied the generation of propagating grid states from propagating 4-cat states, marking a significant step toward large-scale fault-tolerant quantum communication and computing.
-As detailed in the Supplemental Material, our theory extends to the generation of entangled propagating states, such as pair-cat states being, to the best of our knowledge, explored here for the first time.
+As detailed in the Supplemental Material, our theory extends to the generation of entangled propagating states, such as pair-cat states.
 We further note that propagating non-Gaussian quantum states may also serve as sensitive probes for metrological purposes \cite{PhysRevA.95.012305,maryam1,PRXQuantum.4.020337,GKP}.
-The state generation source and the buffer mode both may be subjected to additional noises, e.g. dephasing and other dissipation channels; however, our approach inherently mitigates such noises due to the simultaneous generation and release of the quantum states which provides a significant advantage over stationary state preparation methods.
+The state generation source and the buffer mode may both be subjected to additional noises, e.g., dephasing and other dissipation channels; however, our approach inherently mitigates such noises due to the simultaneous generation and release of the quantum states, which provides a significant advantage over the stationary state preparation methods.